What Is Permissive Use Car Insurance?

 Permissive Use vs. Named Driver Policies

-Named driver policies work the opposite way.
-A named driver (or listed driver) policy covers only the drivers explicitly listed on the declarations page — any unlisted driver is not covered regardless of whether you gave them permission.
-This structure is common with UK insurers and some specialty U.S. carriers.
-The distinction matters because a standard policy forgives an unlisted permissive user; a named driver policy does not.
+Named driver policies cover only the drivers listed on the declarations page.
+Any unlisted driver has no coverage, regardless of permission.
+This structure is common with UK insurers and some U.S. specialty carriers.

 Permissive Use: FAQs